Skip to main content

 Prerequisite: Some familiarity with basic finance and capital markets concepts is helpful.

 *The Summer 2025 Wall Street 101 has six weekly sessions (A-F).
 Students can enroll in one course per week.
 If you want to enroll in all five courses, register for one online course (Session A) and four in-person courses in the following weeks.
-See course sequencing below for suggestions about which course you should take first.
 Students attending multiple sessions receive 5% tuition discount for each additional course.

 **Waitlist: All waitlist students will be notified if a spot becomes available.
 If a spot is unavailable, students can be refunded their application fee or transferred to an open section or an alternative course.